karolyuuki/Clustering-survey/Clustering papers.md

   Cluster analysis groups objects based on the data describing the objects or their relationships.
 The main goal of clustering is to group objects that are more similar to each other, and different from objects in other groups.
 Better clusters are the ones whose objects have more similarities withim themselves and a bigger difference with the others.
+  Cluster analysis can be used in a variety of fields, as group related documents for browsing, find areas that are more susceptible to earthquakes, identifiying cancerous data, and many more.

 - Standardization
   The objects are usually represented as points in a  multi-dimensional space, where each dimension represents an attribute that describes the object.
   But this bring us into a problem.
 Sometimes the range of the values of different parameters is too different (Ex: one varies between
   0 and 1, and other between 1000 and 10000).
-So the values need to be standartized, or the attirbute with higher values will have more influence than other attributes.
+So the values need to be standartized, else the attirbute with higher values will have more influence than other attributes.

   Approaches for stardardization